harshita795/Docify/README.md

 # Docify
-API-based Document Management System with folder restrictions, file uploads, metadata, and full file/folder management.
+Document Management System with APIs for folder management, file uploads with metadata, restrictions, and advanced file operations.